 Likewise with Kyouya's two brothers, who are often mentioned and shown in flashbacks, but who's faces are never shown.
 In the manga, his brother Akito eventually gets a few brief appearances, though his third brother remains unseen.

 Fanservice: Lampshaded due to the fact that the entire point of the Host Club is to provide it.

-Faux Horrific: Tamaki's nightmare about the squalor that Haruhi might be living in.
+Faux Horrific: Tamaki has a nightmare about the squalor that he fears Haruhi might be living in.

 Faux Yay: In spades, and often with hilarious results.